djschlicht/academic-paper-scraper/README.md

 The purpose of academic-paper-scraper is to automate data collection from academic databases.
 Our use case is to gather sources of information regarding the traits of emerging infectious pathogens, such as SARS-CoV-2 and Zika, but it can be easily adapted for other research goals.
-It currently uses the Springer API to find books and articles based on our search criteria.
+It current uses the Springer APIs to search for articles, but functionality for the Elsevier APIs is in progress.

 ## How To
 ### Set Up